juliankrispel/react-text-selection-popover/README.md

 ### Positioning the Popover

-Since `1.0` the positioning of the Popover is completely configurable via the `placementStrategy` prop.
-By default, the popover gets centered above or below the text selection (useful for inline toolbars in text editors like Medium).
+Since `1.0`, positioning is completely configurable via the `placementStrategy` prop.
+By default, the popover gets centered above or below the text selection (useful for inline toolbars in text editors like Medium) but you're not tied in to this behaviour.

 Alternative strategies are in the [`lib`](lib) folder of the package.
-If you have a strategy that you find useful, please open a pr and add it to this folder, or open an issue :), I'd be more than happy to help you get it merged and documented!

 Here's how you use a placement strategy from the lib folder: